DevPrimeYT/RacingRiot/README.md

 Currently supported browsers include:

  * Firefox (v12+) works great, 60fps at high res - Nice!
- * Chrome (v19+) works great, 60fps at high res... provided you dont have a bad GPU driver
+ * Chrome (v19+) works great, 60fps at high res... provided you don't have a bad GPU driver
  * IE9 - ok, 30fps at medium res... not great, but at least it works

 The current state of mobile browser performance is pretty dismal.
 Dont expect this to be playable on